Last reviewed on 18 January 2021

 “This is a stressful and worrying time for all of us, but like all challenges it has also shown what is possible when we as employers and workers, friends and neighbours, come together to solve problems and support one another.”
 Dr Anna Dixon of the Centre for Ageing Better

-You can find advice about coronavirus on the NHS, Patient Info and Age UK websites and learn more about Test and Trace.
+You can find advice about coronavirus on the NHS, Patient Info and Age UK websites and learn more about Test and Trace and COVID-19 vaccine.
 If you develop any symptoms and need a coronavirus test or medical care, call NHS 111.

 If you have an underlying health condition, such as diabetes or severe asthma, the Government has published additional guidance for you.

 Here at Good Thinking, we recognise that this isn't an easy situation and that you might have some specific concerns.
 If you’re feeling anxious, stressed, depressed or having trouble sleeping, we can recommend NHS-approved apps to help you.
 If you’re feeling lonely, there are lots of organisations to support you, such as Age UK, Independent Age and The Silver Line.

 Below, you’ll find Good Thinking’s tips to help you manage your mental wellbeing during the coronavirus outbreak, as well as links to further support.